ssohamsud/ssohamsud.github.io/_tabs/about.md

 # Hello, I'm Soham 👋

-I'm a 2nd year Mathematics and Statistics student at Imperial College London, passionate about quantitative finance, machine learning, and mathematical research.
+I'm a 3rd year Mathematics and Statistics student at Imperial College London, passionate about Statistics and Data-Driven Research.

 ---